ManuelBuenAbad/ab_retirements/README.md

 5. Modeled the conversion rate and increment in retirement contributions with a logistic regression and a linear regression, respectively, with the features of the investor population as covariates,
 6. Designed an A/B experiment, where A is the control group (we leave a sample of the investor population alone) and B is the treatment group (the sample of the investor population we "nudged"),
 7. Performed a power analysis and extract the sample mean and 95% C.I. of the observed differences in the conversion rates and the increment in retirement contributions,
-8. Analyzed further the statistical properties of the two groups, and simulated what it would look like to monitor the experiment in real time.
+8. Analyzed further the statistical properties of the two groups, and simulated what it would look like to monitor the experiment in real time,
-9. Did a HTE (Heterogeneous Treatment Effects) analysis (Pearson's chi2, ANOVA) and trained (S) meta-learners for uplift.
+9. Did a HTE (Heterogeneous Treatment Effects) analysis (Pearson's chi2, ANOVA) and trained (S & T) meta-learners for uplift and calculation of Qini and top@k quantities, and
+10. Computed mean and 95% C.I. for business metrics of interest (conversions, AUM, Revenue) via bootstrap, as well as their projected values upon rollout of the nudging campaign to the entire population of investors.

 📒 Notebook